WomensLaw serves and supports all survivors.

 What is the difference between federal and state gun laws?
 Why do I need to understand both?

-One reason why it is important for you to know that there are these two sets of gun laws is so that you can understand all of the possible ways that the abuser might be breaking the law, and you can better protect yourself.
-Throughout this section, we will be referring mostly to state laws.
-Be sure to also read our Federal Gun Laws pages to see if any federal laws apply to your situation as well.
-You will need to read both state and federal laws to see which ones, if any, the abuser might be violating.
+It’s important to know about both types of gun laws so you can understand all of the ways the abuser might break the law.
+This can help you protect yourself.
+In this section, we will mostly discuss your state’s gun laws.
+However, you can read our Federal Gun Laws pages to see if any federal laws also apply to your situation.

 What is the definition of a felony?